Asaelpp/Interneship-Projects/README.md

-# Projetos-
+# Internship Projects-

-## Consiste em uma pasta com todo meu progresso como um estagiário Full-Stack
+## It consists of a folder with all my progress as a Full-Stack intern at FMX - Soluções em TI.